The Sand House Play

 An application was made to Arts Council England (ACE) in autumn 2015, for funding to carry out early development work on the Sand House play.
 All involved were delighted to receive news, just before Christmas 2015, that the application had been successful.
 As a result, the creative team undertook several development workshops in early 2016.
 Once the ideas began to clarify, an event was held at Cast in Doncaster on 27 February 2016, to present those ideas to an invited audience of interested parties.
 After receiving excellent feedback at this ‘sharing event’, the team concluded the outline development phase by reporting back to ACE.

-While the highlight of the project will be the play itself, other activities and events are being planned, too, e.g. drama workshops, school visits, an exhibition and documentary film, etc..
+While the highlight of the project will be the play itself, other activities and events are being planned, too, e.g. drama workshops, school visits, an exhibition, sand modelling sessions and documentary film, etc..
 They will run in parallel with the play and greatly enhance the benefits arising from the project as a whole.
+We are indebted to Heritage Lottery Fund for supporting these wrap-around activities.

 If you would like to offer financial or in-kind support to The Sand House play, we would be extremely grateful if you would contact us, please.